 Insolvency is something that affects thousands of businesses each year.
-Many are forced to close as a result of being insolvent.
+Unfortunately, many are forced to close as a result of being insolvent.

 Sometimes, a director may not be aware that their company is insolvent, which could make them guilty of wrongful trading.

-In any case, a director who knows that a company is insolvent and makes the decision to continue to trade, therefore increasing the debts of the business, can be made liable for company debts.
+In any case, a director who knows that a company is insolvent and decides to continue to trade, therefore increasing the debts of the business, can be made liable for company debts.

 There are three tests you can carry out to determine if either or both of the above are true: